 Instagram Stories are ephemeral content, meaning they exist for a limited period of time only.
 How long does an Instagram Story last exactly?
 Stories disappear from public view after 24 hours, but you can always find the ones you’ve published in your private Story Archive.

-An Instagram Story can include anywhere from one to 100 frames.
-Instagram automatically shows every frame in chronological order a bit like a slide show, displaying them for a few seconds each.
-Users can also navigate manually by tapping to move on to the next frame or by swiping to advance to the next Story.
+An Instagram Story can include anywhere from one to 100 clips.
+Instagram automatically shows every frame in chronological order a bit like a slideshow, displaying them for up to 10 seconds each.
+Users can also navigate manually by tapping to move on to the next clip or by swiping to advance to the next account’s Stories.

 Unlike photo and video posts, Stories don’t appear in your account’s grid or on your followers’ timelines.
 Instead, Stories get their own feed at the top of the app.
 You can tap any of the profiles in this feed to view and engage with their Stories.

-Users can also access your Story directly by navigating to your profile and tapping your icon in the upper left corner.
+Users can also access your Story directly by tapping your account’s icon—either from your profile or from the feed.
 A pink and orange ring around an account’s icon indicates that it has an active Story to view.

 5 Types of Instagram Stories

 Because Instagram Stories support so many different types of content, they allow for a ton of creativity.
 You can enhance each of these Story types with stickers and GIFs to make them more eye-catching and interactive.

 Do you want to share big news or a special message?
 You can use the text tool (also known as Instagram’s create mode) to announce it in your Story.
 Just make sure your text is short enough for people to read quickly or compelling enough for them to pause, as Instagram automatically flips to the next frame or Story after five seconds.
 (Pssst, these writing tips can help you create more captivating social captions.)

 Would you rather show than tell?
 You can upload photos to create image-based Stories.
 If you use Instagram’s built-in layout tool, you can add up to six images to a single Story frame—allowing you to add a grid format to your content.